 DO YOU SELL SECOND HAND BIKES ?

 We do not build second hand bikes to sell, nor do we sell donated bikes in working order, however, we can put you in touch with people that do, so feel free to ask.
 We would rather have your help than your money and having some people as customers and some as bike sellers detracts from the community nature of our Bike Club.

 HOW CAN I HELP ?

-Cycle Re-Cycle does not charge for its services.
+Cycle Re-cycle Club does not charge for its services.
 To remain viable, we rely solely upon donations of bike parts and consumables with volunteers giving freely of their time and bike mechanics’ expertise.

 We gratefully receive pre-loved or abandoned bikes, parts and accessories.
 At present, we are only able to take donations on Monday afternoons during our operating hours (5-8pm; we shut the doors at 8:30pm).

 Anyone showing up is encouraged to take part in the running of the workshop.
 This can be by simply donating their time to help others learn how to maintain or repair their bike, help sorting of parts and components or general housekeeping.
 The idea is that anyone who attends learns by hands on experience how to maintain/repair their bike and be able to share the knowledge gained with others.